Please use the menu below to navigate to any article section:

 Post code: 3142

-The median house price is $2.6m, so it’s not accessible to all budgets, but those who can afford it get to enjoy a suburb with a mix of grand homes, including lovely historic residences and new, more modern homes.
+The median house price is $2.6 million (as of February 2025), so it’s not accessible to all budgets, but those who can afford it get to enjoy a suburb with a mix of grand homes, including lovely historic residences and new, more modern homes.

-A feature of Camberwell is the popular Burke Road shopping strip, right near Camberwell Junction, where three tram routes converge.
-A number of train stops also lie within the suburb’s boundaries, along with several bus routes.
+A popular feature of Camberwell is the popular Burke Road shopping strip, located near Camberwell Junction, where three tram routes meet.
+The suburb also has a number of train stops and several bus routes.

-These are areas the local government has pinpointed for growth and investment, meaning they’re likely to enjoy continued upgrades to roads, amenities, and facilities.
+In other words, the suburb has been pinpointed for growth and investment, meaning they’re likely to enjoy continued upgrades to roads, amenities, and facilities.

 6. Altona